majofi/python-exercises-V1/2_Python-Basics/2.2_Texts/2.2.1_Exercise_3/README.md

 ### Task 2.2.3.6

 Your task is to create a variable called `text` to store the data: `The rain in Spain.`.
 Count how many times the subphrase `ai` appears in the string.
+Print the results on the screen.

 - Your result should look like this: